QuantEcon/cbc_workshops/README.md

 ## Format

-The workshops will consist of two courses:
+The schedule is

+* September 20th - 23rd: Scientific computing with Python
+* September 24th - 25th: Weekend break
-1. Introduction to Scientific Computing with Python and Julia
+* September 26th - 27th: Scientific computing with Julia
-2. High Performance Computing and Macroeconomic Modeling with Julia

-Each course will run for three days.
-Proposed dates are

-* Course 1: May 2nd, 3rd and 4th
-* Course 2: May 5th, 6th and 9th

-The format of the courses will be
+The format of each day will be

-* Lectures: 10am -- 12am
-* Revision and tutorials: 1pm -- 3pm

-Non-graded homework assignments will also be provided.
+* 08:30 - 10:30: Lecture
+* 10:30 - 11:00: Coffee Break
+* 11:00 - 13:00: Practice Sessions
+* 13:00 - 14:30: Lunch (at Central Bank offices)
+* 14:30 - 16:00: Office hours

 ## Prerequisites

-All participants are expected to bring laptop computers.
+All participants should bring laptop computers.
 If possible, participants should bring laptops with the ability to install open source software.

 For those without such permissions, a cloud computing option will be provided.

-The courses assume knowledge of the fundamentals of linear algebra, analysis and probability.
+The courses assume knowledge of the fundamentals of linear algebra, analysis, optimization and probability.

 ## Course 1 Topics

+John Stachurski will lead sessions on the following topics

-* Introduction to Python for scientific computing
+* Python for scientific computing
-* Remote and cloud computing with Python
 * NumPy array operations on the CPU
-* Numerical optimization tools
 * Introduction to the Numba just-in-time (JIT) compiler
-* Writing optimized code for Numba
 * Application: Markov chains, time series models and distribution dynamics
 * Application: Search and optimal stopping
+* Application: Asset pricing
-* Application: Sovereign default models
+* Application: Dynamic programming
 * Application: Default cascades in financial networks
 * Parallelization on the CPU
 * Parallelization on the GPU via CUDA
 * Automatic differentiation and GPU computing with JAX

+Pablo will lead sessions on the following topics:

+* Introduction to deep learning methods

+## Julia Topics

+Pablo will lead sessions on the following topics:

 * Introduction to the Julia language
 * Types, multiple dispatch and the Julia JIT compiler

-## Course 2 Topics

-* Parallel computing in Julia
+* Structural models in Julia
 * Perturbation methods
-* Fixed point methods and financial networks
+* Time-iteration variants
 * Global solution techniques and occasionally binding constraints models
     * "improved" algorithms
     * multistep problems and endogenous grids
     * dimensionality reduction
 * Heterogeneous agent models
+* Parallel computing in Julia
 * Performance optimization
-* Structural modeling with Dolo
-* Introduction to deep learning methods